fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

     -   Whether to allow users to sign up without an explicit invite.
 If set to `true`, the "Sign Up" button will be removed from the login form.
     -   Users will still be able to sign up if they have a valid invite.
 -   `disable_user_create_org`: boolean
     -   Whether to allow users to create new organizations.
-If set to `false`, users will not be able to create new organizations.
+If set to `true`, users will not be able to create new organizations.
     -   The server admin can always create new organizations.

 ## Example Configuration File